 - “numerous adverse effects [emerge from] increasing dietary PUFAs or carbohydrate relative to SFAs”

 The Body Burns PUFA in Attempt to Detoxify Itself, but That Can Backfire

-“Mammals preferentially oxidize PUFAs via the ?-oxidation pathway in mitochondria for ATP production, or in peroxisomes to recycle excess PUFAs into SFAs and MUFAs to eliminate a portion of these reactive nutrients and prevent formation of potential toxins, particularly in the fetus and infant” [source]
+“Mammals preferentially oxidize PUFAs via the beta-oxidation pathway in mitochondria for ATP production, or in peroxisomes to recycle excess PUFAs into SFAs and MUFAs to eliminate a portion of these reactive nutrients and prevent formation of potential toxins, particularly in the fetus and infant” [source]